-Arthur Cox is pleased to announce the appointment of five new partners at its Dublin office, further strengthening the firm’s expertise in tax, asset management and investment funds, corporate M&A, commercial property and technology and innovation.
+Arthur Cox is pleased to announce the appointment of five new partners at its Dublin office, further strengthening the firm’s expertise in tax, asset management and investment funds, corporate M&A, real estate and technology and innovation.

 Announcing the appointments, Managing Partner Brian O’Gorman said “the promotions are from a broad spectrum of practice areas and reflect the depth of talent in Arthur Cox.
 I am delighted to welcome the new partners, who will each play a role in the development of the firm and ensure that we continue to evolve and deliver the highest quality advice to our clients.”